dart-archive/ffigen/README.md

     Level options are - `[all, fine, info (default), warning, severe]`.
     The `all` and `fine` will print a ton of logs are meant for debugging purposes only.

+### How can type definitions be shared?

+Ffigen can share type definitions using symbol files.
+- A package can generate a symbol file using the `output -> symbol-file` config.
+- And another package can then import this, using `import -> symbol-files` config.
+- Doing so will reuse all the types such as Struct/Unions, and will automatically exclude generating other types (E.g functions, enums, macros).

+Checkout `examples/shared_bindings` for details.

+For manually reusing definitions from another package, the `library-imports` and `type-map` config can be used.